-Option to collect the death benefit under an in-force and paid-up insurance in instalments over the preferred term of 5 or 10 or 15 years as opposed to a lumpsum payment.
+Option to collect the death benefit under an in-force and paid-up insurance in installments over the preferred term of 5 or 10 or 15 years as opposed to a lumpsum payment.

 Settlement Option for Maturity Benefit:

-Option to receive Maturity Benefit over a set period of 5 or 10 or 15 years in instalments as opposed to a lump sum under an active and paid-up policy.
+Option to receive Maturity Benefit over a set period of 5 or 10 or 15 years in installments as opposed to a lump sum under an active and paid-up policy.

-Policyholder can exercise this option for payment of net claim amount in instalments at least 3 months before the due date of maturity claim.
+Policyholders can exercise this option for payment of net claim amount in installments at least 3 months before the due date of maturity claim.